 Serious withdrawal can include rebound of the symptoms that made the person take the drug in the first place; those symptoms often return in greater severity, unfortunately.

 Detox treatment under the care of licensed health care and mental health care professionals is highly recommended.
 A monitored withdrawal ensures clients are kept safe and comfortable and that their needs will be met throughout the process.

 Tapering has helped some recovering benzo users

-Although it often takes longer than simply stopping the dosage, tapering allows one’s body to slowly adjust to the gradual decrease and elimination of benzodiazepines from the body without pushing recovering benzo users into immediate, severe withdrawal symptoms that could risk or even threaten their lives.
+Although it often takes longer than simply stopping the dosage, tapering allows one’s body to slowly adjust to the gradual decrease and elimination of benzodiazepines from the body without pushing recovering benzo users into immediate, severe withdrawal that could risk or even threaten their lives.

 There are different kinds of tapering methods, and the length of the process may depend on how long the drug has been taken and whether the drug is short-acting, such as Xanax, or long-acting, such as clonazepam (Klonopin).
-Consult with your health professional to find the one that is right for you or your loved one.
+Consult with your health professional to find the tapering schedule that is right for you or your loved one.